ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 - **SENTIMENT_DOCUMENT_CNN_WORKFLOW_MODEL:** Set this to the name of the sentiment analysis model being served.
 Default value is `entiment-document-cnn-workflow-en-stock`.
 - **EMOTION_CLASSIFICATION_STOCK_MODEL:** Set this to the name of the emotion classification model being served.
 Default value is `ensemble-classification-wf-en-emotion-stock`.

-The following command will start the front-end service.
+Run this command to start the web service.
 ```
 docker run \
 -e GRPC_SERVER_URL=${GRPC_SERVER_URL} \